Frequently Asked Questions

 14 - How many participants are necessary in order for an excursion to go ahead?

-A minimum of 8 and a maximum of 12 persons.
+A minimum of 10 and a maximum of 12 or 14 persons (depending on the boat).
 The number of places remaining available is indicated on the reservation calendar.

 15 - What clothing/equipment should we bring for an excursion?